mdda/deep-learning-workshop/ideas.md

   Is preprocessing 'finite'
     Do most preprocessing and save to SSD ahead of time (even if multi-GB) Rather than do it on-the-fly in Python
+  Keras : the point of fit_generator
   Check on GPU occupancy : Low : batchsize
+  NumPy constant into Keras trick
+  Converting Slim to Keras (notebook)